RTXteam/RTX/code/kg2c/README.md

 And then once again run `python3 RTX/code/kg2c/build_kg2c.py`.

 ### Host KG2canonicalized in Neo4j
+The Neo4j instance is usually present on the AWS EC2 instance `KG2canonicalized.rtx.ai`.

-These instructions assume Neo4j is not already installed and that you are hosting Neo4j on an AWS instance.
+These instructions assume Neo4j is not already installed and that you are hosting Neo4j on an AWS **Ubuntu 18** EC2 instance.
+(You are expected to have AWS credentials to access the instance).

 (1) Clone the `RTX` repo into the instance's home directory (if you haven't already):
 ```